 Because stimulants are highly addictive, people who use cocaine as a coping strategy for bipolar disorder symptoms may go on to develop an addiction.
 Patients have reported that after using cocaine for an extended period, their symptoms worsen instead of improving.
 For example, instead of feeling pleasure or euphoria after using cocaine, patients reported feeling paranoid or irritated.
 Some patients even reported that they had suicidal thinking during withdrawal from the stimulant.

 Bipolar Disorder and Cocaine Side Effects

 There can be adverse effects when someone uses cocaine, including the development or onset of bipolar disorder.
 These side effects can lead to aggression, hospitalization and a reduced tendency to take medicine as prescribed.
 The combination of cocaine use and bipolar disorder can compromise many functions of the brain.
 Some of the most common side effects of cocaine use combined with bipolar disorder include:

 - Impulsive behavior

 - Cognition issues

-With cocaine and bipolar disorder, another concern to be mindful of is when someone “comes down” from the drug.
-The symptoms of being high and then coming down can seem similar to those associated with bipolar disorder.
-For example, when someone takes cocaine, they often experience a euphoric high that leads to a rush of energy and feelings of self-confidence.
-As you come down from a cocaine high, you’re likely to feel withdrawn, anxious and depressed, and these phases can look a lot like the symptoms of bipolar disorder, which is why cocaine and bipolar disorder are often so closely related.
+The symptoms of being high and then crashing may appear similar to those associated with bipolar disorder.
+For example, when someone takes cocaine, they typically get a rush of energy and may feel overly self-confident.
+As they come down from a cocaine high, they may feel withdrawn, anxious and depressed.
+This overlap in symptoms is one reason why cocaine addiction and bipolar disorder have a challenging association.